 Phrases that are used on the bridge of the ship, in particular specific rudder or engine commands such as “Stop Engine” or “Hard to Starboard”, should not be used by the VTS.

-While VHF is normally the primary communications medium for a VTS, any available means may be used.

 The use of common communication phrases by VTS personnel reduces the opportunities for misunderstanding and the time required to communicate messages.
 IALA has issued detailed guidance on communications in Recommendation R1012 VTS Communications [6] and in Guideline G1132 VTS Voice Communications and Phraseology [7], and the phraseology and content draw on the SMCP Resolution.
-Message Markers are essential in VTS Communications and assist where language difficulties exist;
+Message Markers are essential in VTS Communications and assist where language difficulties exist.

 Message Markers

-There are eight message markers as defined in SMCP; seven of them are recommended for use by the VTS to emphasize the content of the message or to ensure that the message will be properly understood.
+SMCP defines a number of message markers that may be used by the VTS to emphasize the content of the message or to ensure that the message will be properly understood.

 Message markers precede the message or the corresponding part of the message.
 Message markers clarify whether the message contains information, warning, advice, instruction, question, answer or request.
 Message markers may also be particularly effective when language difficulties are apparent between the VTS and the ship.